originphp/zip/README.md

 ```

 ### Encryption

+> To encrypt files with passwords you need to be using PHP 7.3 or above.

 To encrypt all the files in the archive, call the `encrypt` method after adding the files, you can optionally supply the encryption method.
 Supported encryption methods are `aes128`,`aes192` and `aes256`.